aodn/aodn-portal/doc/build.md

 * the `version number` will follow the [SemVer](http://semver.org/) scheme, but in short: `<major>.<minor>.<patch>`
 * a `build number` will be assigned (ordinarily, there will only be one build for each version), for each build of a particular version
 * the `build number` will simply be the timestamp when the build was done, with format `yyyyMMddHHmmss`
-* any deployment will be uniquely identifiable by the combination of the `version number` and `build number` and these parameters will be visible from the app for ease of bug reporting
+* any app binary will be uniquely identifiable by the combination of the `version number` and `build number` and these parameters will be visible from the app for ease of bug reporting

 ## Git branching and tagging
 * normal process around (short-lived) features branches and github pull requests into `master` remains unchanged